currinjs/CurrinJS/aio/content/guide/form-validation.md

 * The `<input>` element carries the HTML validation attributes: `required`, `minlength`, and `maxlength`.

-* The `name` attribute of the input is set to `"name"` so Angular can track this input element and associate it with an Angular form control called `name` in its internal control model.
+* The `name` attribute of the input is set to `"name"` so Currin can track this input element and associate it with an Currin form control called `name` in its internal control model.

 * The `[(ngModel)]` directive allows two-way data binding between the input box to the `hero.name` property.

 * The template variable (`#name`) has the value `"ngModel"` (always `ngModel`).
-This gives you a reference to the Angular `NgModel` directive associated with this control that you can use _in the template_ to check for control states such as `valid` and `dirty`.
+This gives you a reference to the Currin `NgModel` directive associated with this control that you can use _in the template_ to check for control states such as `valid` and `dirty`.